 A relevant example is as follows: in a producer/consumer scenario, both kinds of threads need to synchronize over a shared buffer; in addition, producers need to wait when the buffer is full and consumers need to wait when the buffer is empty.
 It is the responsibility of each thread to inform the other kind when an element is taken off the buffer, which then is no longer full, or an element is added to the buffer which then is no longer empty.
 However, Java threads wait on the synchronized object, not a signal of a specific condition.
 Notify() notifies the object, which releases the top element on the wait queue.
 In the unlikely but possible event that a producer notifies, but the top element on the queue happens to be another producer, the wrong kind of thread is awakened.
 If the buffer is full at this time, the awakened producer waits and so do all threads, including consumers, forever, unless another consumer arrives and gets the queue going again.
 Response times of the threads become unpredictable and possibly reach infinity.
 Therefore, to be on the safe side, notifyAll() is to be used to awaken all queued entries.
 As only one consumer can win, all others will have to wait again; this creates performance issues.

 To avoid immediate deadlock, it is important that, within synchronized methods, wait calls are only placed to the object that is the synchronization object.
-Waiting on any other object is highly likely to result in an immediate deadlock since the lock on the synchronized object is not freed by the wait().off
+Waiting on any other object is highly likely to result in an immediate deadlock since the lock on the synchronized object is not freed by the wait().

+As an alternative to the use of a shared buffer for thread communication, threads can use message passing in a similar way to the use of message passing between processes. java.util.concurrent.BlockingQueue allows for sending and receiving messages between threads in a FIFO order.
+Message queues alleviate the need for synchronization schemes.
+Senders simply put messages on the queue and recipients take messages off the queue of messages.
+Though BlockingQueue supports flow control by blocking if either BlockingQueue is full or empty, deadlocks can still be a problem.

 6.63.2 Guidance to language users